taka87/In-Memory-API-for-Managing-Items/README.md

-# 🧠 In-Memory Items API (Node.js + TypeScript)
+# 🧠 In-Memory Items API (Node.js + TypeScript) - Implemented(Task 3 + Task 4)

 A simple RESTful API for managing items (in memory) using Node.js, Express and TypeScript.
-The app allows you to create and retrieve items through HTTP endpoints.
+The app allows you to create, retrieve, update and delete items through HTTP endpoints.
+Each item is assigned a UUID, and request validation is in place to ensure data integrity.
+The API returns clear error messages for invalid requests and supports standard RESTful methods:
+GET, POST, PUT, DELETE.
+Custom response messages implemented for consistent success and error handling

 ---